Learn about all the features and benefits of using flash loans.

 Instead of providing collateral, borrowers need to build a contract requesting a flash loan.
-This contract must be designed to execute several steps before the loan can be approved.
-Additionally, the contract includes commands to pay back the loan with transaction fees stipulated by the lending protocol.
+Before the loan can be approved, this contract must be set up to carry out several steps.
+Also, the contract tells the borrower how to pay back the loan with the fees that the lending protocol sets.

 Once the user is finished using the borrowed funds, they must repay the loan plus a small fee to the smart contract.
-If the user does not repay the loan or fails to meet any of the terms outlined for the loan, the transaction will be reversed immediately.
+If the user doesn't pay back the loan or doesn't meet any of the other requirements, the transaction will be canceled right away.

 Previously, flash loans were only accessible to developers.
 However, the rise of DeFi platforms like Furucombo and DeFi Saver on the Ethereum network has allowed less tech-savvy users without technical coding skills to take advantage of these loans.